chessworld/TorneloScoresheet/documentation/ProjectManagmentPlanTLDR.md

 Sprint retros are to be done immediately before the **next sprint planning** session.
 This helps in keeping the `what needs to be improved` ideas fresh.
 If anything needs to be improved, we create tickets accordingly.
 (See Sprint planning 1.1)

+## Team Management
+The team is following a modified version of the Agile methodology.
+As such, there are three main roles being used: product owner, scrum master, and developer.
+- Product Owner: David Cordover
+- Scrum Master: Malo Hamon
+- Developer: All members in the team